awsdocs/amazon-sns-developer-guide/doc_source/sns-supported-regions-countries.md

 **Notes**

 1. <a name="sms-support-note-1"></a>Senders are required to use a pre\-registered alphabetic sender ID\.
-To request a sender ID from AWS Support, request sender IDs\.
+To request a sender ID from AWS Support, file a support request\.
 Some countries require senders to meet specific requirements or abide by certain restrictions in order to obtain approval\.
 In these cases, AWS Support may contact you for additional information after you submit your sender ID request\.

 1. <a name="sms-support-note-2"></a>All carriers in Japan except KDDI support sender ID\.